Bi-articulated bus: Netherlands

 The Belgian manufacturer Van Hool offers a 25 m bi-articulated bus with a capacity of about 180 passengers.
 In September 2002, fifteen were deployed on lines 11 and 12 in Utrecht, connecting the central railway station to office, college and university buildings at the edge of the city.
 Twelve more have been added since.

 From August 2014 to 2016, Swiss manufacturer Hess's bi-articulated LighTram buses were in service in Groningen, Netherlands on the route from the main train station via the city centre to the university north of the city.
 In 2016 these buses were moved to Utrecht because the few stops and higher speeds on this line made the hybrid engine perform poorly.

 Norway

 From August 2019 onwards, Trondheim have used Van Hool Exqui.City 24 CNG Hybrid on three core routes, known as the Metrobuss system.

 Spain

-Barcelona has had 24-meter long bi-articulated buses, running on fossil gas, on line H12 since May 2013.
+Barcelona had 24-meter long bi-articulated buses, running on gas, on line H12 since May 2013 until 2024.
+In 2024, they were retired because of reliability problems and high fuel usage.

 Sweden

 Volvo has manufactured several bi-articulated buses now in use in Gothenburg.
 They are based on Volvo's "puller"-type articulated, low-floor bus model with the internal combustion engine mounted on the floor on the side of the bus, and the cooling system on the roof.
-They have not manufactured anymore and are currently being replaced by normal articulated buses.
+They are not manufactured anymore and are currently being replaced by normal articulated buses.

-The city of Malmö is currently operating one bus line as a bus rapid transit route with 24 meter long, bi-articulated busses from Van Hool, and it is planned to upgrade further local bus routes with these bi-articulated busses.
+The city of Malmö is currently operating two bus lines as a bus rapid transit route with 24-meter long, bi-articulated buses from Van Hool, and it is planned to upgrade further local bus routes with these bi-articulated buses.